 - Clothing that is not see-through and covers a student's undergarments, chest and torso when standing or sitting.
-Clothing should have back and straps and should fit closely under the arms. - Clothing that is of adequate length to always cover the student's bottom. - Clothing that has appropriate language.
+Clothing should have back and straps and should fit closely under the arms. - Clothing that is of adequate length to always cover the student's bottom.

+- Clothing that has appropriate language.
 Clothing should be free from references to violent images, guns or weapons, tobacco/vaping, drugs, alcohol, sexual references, profanity, or language that demeans others. - Appropriate footwear for a safe learning environment.
 When selecting footwear, students should be responsive to the specific safety needs of each school and/or classroom, as determined by the teachers and administration.

-Headwear will not be permitted during the instructional school day (7:20am-2:20pm).
+Headwear may be worn on campus but should be removed in the building or classroom if asked by a staff member.
 Students will not be asked to remove headwear that is worn for cultural and/or religious reasons.

 The administration and staff will enforce this dress code consistently and fairly.
 If there is a concern regarding the student dress, a staff member will ask the student to go to the front office to address the issue.
 The student and front office staff member will discuss the concern, and if deemed necessary, the student will be provided appropriate clothing to change into or may wait int the office for appropriate clothing to be brought to them.
 Administration will have a discussion with the student regarding how to create an environment for success as well as potential consequences if there are further dress code concerns.
 School dress is expected at school and all school functions.
 Requests for exceptions to the dress code should be brought to the school administration.